Kev Gray & The Gravy Train: Accident and comeback (2012–2016)

-2017 world tour
+2017–present

 In summer of 2017, the band embarked on a World Tour of Asia, Europe and North America.
 The tour was launched at the 333 Club at the top of Tokyo Tower, followed by dates in Bangkok, Helsinki and London.
 A 5-week coast-to-coast tour across America followed.
 Gray was the featured artist at the Singer-Songwriter Sessions at the Greenwich Village rock club, The Bitter End, and again at the Pittsburgh Songwriters Circle, before heading to Nashville, appearing at the Bourbon Street Blues Bar in Printer's Alley, and shooting a video at Sun Studios, Memphis.
 Other performances in New Orleans, San Antonio, Phoenix and Los Angeles completed a tour of 26 performances in 10 weeks.

-The band celebrated its 10th Anniversary with a series of shows in Tokyo in 2018, including the Tokyo Dex Sessions event, This and That Cafe, at the Roppongi arts venue, Superdeluxe.
+The band celebrated its 10th anniversary with a series of shows in Tokyo in 2018, including the Tokyo Dex Sessions event, This and That Cafe, at the Roppongi arts venue, Superdeluxe.
 In summer 2019, the band embarked on a tour of Japan and North America, the Pacifica Tour, performing in Los Angeles, Seattle, Vancouver and Phoenix.